FIFA World Cup 2022: Argentina vs. Saudi Arabia match preview, prediction, fantasy tips and lineup

 Argentina vs. Saudi Arabia World Cup record

 Argentina has made 18 appearances so far in the World Cup with the first one in 1930.
 The Argentines have won two FIFA World Cups, in 1978 and 1986.
 Meanwhile, Saudi Arabia has made 6 appearances with the first one in 1994.
-Their best result in Round of 16 World Cup was in 1994.
+Their best result came in 1994, reaching the Round of 16.

 Argentina vs Saudi Arabia predicted lineup